-Most organizations today are taking steps toward creating a common (or unified) customer profile - where the disparate and inconsistent pictures of a customer are reconciled into a single profile.
-An essential part of creating that common identity profile is to centralize multiple overlapping opt-in and opt-out registries and the logic for determining which applications should access data in a profile, and for which purposes.
+Most organizations today are taking steps toward creating a unified customer profile.
+An essential part of creating that common identity profile is to centralize multiple overlapping opt-in and opt-out registries and to define the logic for determining which applications should access data in a profile, and for which purposes.
 The Identity Broker is the first of a new class of solutions that enables companies to manage large amounts of customer data while ensuring their customer's privacy.

 As a stand-alone server, Identity Broker provides authorization decisions for client applications, provisioning systems, API gateways and analytical tools in any architecture involving personal, account, or sensitive identity data.
-In conjunction with the other components of an identity and access management (IAM) stack, the Identity Broker solves the problem of managing user consent and controlling access to a common user or subscriber profile by providing policy decision, policy information, and policy repository functions for data in existing repositories, without migration.
+The Identity Broker solves the problem of managing user consent and controlling access to a common user profile by providing policy decision, policy information, and policy repository functions for existing data, without migration.

-Identity Broker is designed to make high-volume and high-speed authorization decisions based on ever-changing consumer profile and consent data.
-The Identity Broker is both the policy decision point and the OAuth2 provider for externalized authorization.
+Identity Broker is designed to make high-volume and high-speed authorization decisions based on dynamic consumer profile and consent data.
+Identity Broker is both the policy decision point and the OAuth2 provider for externalized authorization.
 Because the policy and consent functions are centralized, the identity architecture ensures that corporate, regulatory, and per-user policies are applied consistently across all applications.
 In addition, the identity data platform can be used to create a common identity and single view of the customer:

-Figure 1-1.
 Identity Broker System